A Brief Overview of Whiskey

 The history of Tennessee whiskey can be traced back to the late 1700s when settlers from Scotland and Ireland began to arrive in the state.
 These settlers brought with them the knowledge and skills of whiskey-making, which they used to establish small distilleries in the region.
 Over time, the production of whiskey became an important part of the local economy, and the state’s distillers became known for producing high-quality spirits.

 However, it wasn’t until the mid-1800s that Tennessee whiskey began to develop its own distinct style and flavor.
 This was due in part to the discovery of the Lincoln County Process, a unique filtering method that uses charcoal made from sugar maple to purify the whiskey before it is aged.
-This process not only helped to remove impurities but also added a rich, smoky flavor that became a hallmark of Tennessee whiskey.
+This process helped remove impurities and added a rich, smoky flavor that became a hallmark of Tennessee whiskey.

 As the popularity of Tennessee whiskey grew, so did the number of distilleries in the state.
-By the turn of the 20th century, there were more than 50 distilleries operating in Tennessee, producing a wide variety of spirits for both local and national markets.
+By the turn of the 20th century, more than 50 distilleries were operating in Tennessee, producing a wide variety of spirits for local and national markets.
 This period of growth was short-lived, however, as the arrival of Prohibition in 1920 stopped the production of whiskey in the state.

 After Prohibition was repealed in 1933, a handful of distilleries were able to reopen, but the industry could never fully recover.
 In the years that followed, many of the state’s distilleries closed their doors, and Tennessee whiskey was largely forgotten.
 It wasn’t until the late 20th century that Tennessee whiskey began to make a comeback.
 In the 1980s, a few small distilleries started to produce the spirit again, using traditional methods and ingredients.
 These distillers were passionate about preserving the history and tradition of Tennessee whiskey, and their efforts paid off as the demand for the spirit began to grow once again.